 What does the color red mean in the modern era?

 Throughout the history of fashion, different designers have unveiled their own timeless takes on red.
 What set apart esteemed designer Christian Louboutin is his specific shade color of choice – the Chinese Red.
 In 1992, he unveiled his red-bottomed shoes, which quickly became his brand’s signature style.
 He has trademarked these red soles and now, they are seen as a sign of luxury and elegance; this is a great example of the color red symbolism.

 Christian Louboutin New York Fashion Show, Fall/Winter 2017.

-Parisian cafes are filled with crimson awnings and chairs as accents; London has red buses, phone booths and post-boxes.
-Red, of course, is traditionally the colour of the political left, too.
-The colour has a life of its own, moving and breathing as we bear witness to every day.
-Even when we think we have made our minds up on red and what it means, still it waves on and creates newer and deeper meanings for itself.
+Parisian cafes are filled with crimson awnings and chairs as accents.
+London has red buses, phone booths and post-boxes.
+Red, of course, is traditionally the color of the political left, too.
+The color has a life of its own, moving and breathing as we bear witness to it every day.
+Even when we think we have made our minds up on red and what it means, still it flows on, creating newer and deeper meanings for itself.
 Red leans towards romance, glamour and character altogether.

 Red was widely used by artists in the Paleolithic age since it was easily obtainable in nature.
-A perfect example is the prehistoric cave paintings in which they used red ochre is in Altamira, Spain, dating between 15000 and 16500 BC.
+The prehistoric cave paintings are a perfect example, in which they used red ochre.
+It can be found in Altamira, Spain, dating between 15000 and 16500 BC.
 The most famous one is the bison painting.

 Bison Painting – UNESCO World Heritage, Cave of Altamira, Spain.